 For some Americans, discrimination is a daily occurrence.
 Regardless of who they are or what they do, people are discriminated against because of their skin color, gender identity, sex, age, religion, or disability in a variety of settings.

-However, is discrminiation illegal or just unfortunate?
+However, is discrimination illegal or just unfortunate?
 Federal law makes discrimination illegal when it occurs in the workplace or violates your civil rights.

 What Is Discrimination?

 Discrimination is defined as the prejudicial or unjust treatment of a person based on some kind of personal characteristic.
-In many cases, discrimination involves unfair social interactions that benefit more powerful and privleged groups while opressing or damaging other groups.
+In many cases, discrimination involves unfair social interactions that benefit more powerful and privileged groups while oppressing or damaging other groups.